-Students will continue to refine their skills in a variety of character animation media.
-The computer and cutting edge software has become an increasingly important tool in creating character animatics, 2D and 3D character animations.
+Students will develop and refine new skills in creating 3-dimensional character animation.
+The computer and cutting-edge software have become increasingly important tools in creating character animatics and 3-dimensional character animations.
 More principles and elements of character animation will be introduced to create more realistic, believable and engaging stories.
 Continued focus on the importance of plot, character development, key principles of animation and artistic skill will push students into realms of endless creativity and imagination.
-6 hrs. integrated lecture-studio/wk.
+6 hrs. integrated lecture/lab/wk.